Immersion Trips FAQ

 What if I decide to withdraw from the project?
 Can I get my money back?

-The $100 deposit required at the time of registration is non-refundable should the participant decide to withdraw from the project.
+The $100 deposit required once you have been accepted to the project is non-refundable should the participant decide to withdraw from the project.
 In addition, the participant is responsible for paying for all expenses incurred on their behalf at the time of the withdrawal.
 For example, if airline tickets have been purchased by the time of withdrawal, participant will be responsible for the cost of the ticket, as well as any other pre-paid expenses.